stanley-gu/standardsCh/chapter.md

 indicates that each reaction in a model requires about 5 kilobytes of storage.

-Owing to the complexity of CellML, one unfortunate side effect is that there are very few tools which can read and write CellML.
-As far as the author is aware there are only two third-party tools that can read and write CellML, these are VCell [@VCELL] and COR [@COR2003].
-The CellML team
-<http://cellml.sourceforge.net/>) also provides their own software tools to
-third-party developers, including the CellML API (<http://cellml- api.sourceforge.net/>), which is a library much like libSBML that allows software developers to read and write CellML models.
+Owing to the complexity of CellML, one unfortunate side effect is that there are substantially fewer tools which can read and write CellML compared to SBML.
+The CellML team <http://cellml.sourceforge.net/>) also provides their own software tools to third-party developers, including the CellML API (<http://cellml- api.sourceforge.net/>), which is a library much like libSBML that allows software developers to read and write CellML models.

 ### NeuroML